• A little speech bubble icon Blog

 Losing weight before pregnancy

 Both ACOG and the American Society for Reproductive Medicine (ASRM) recommend losing weight if you’re overweight or obese before trying to conceive.
-Obesity may result in irregular menstrual cycles and ovulation, though even those who are ovulating regularly tend to have lower pregnancy rates than those in a normal BMI range.13 During pregnancy, obesity can put you at risk of high blood pressure, preeclampsia, gestational diabetes and obstructive sleep apnea.14 Losing weight pre-pregnancy is the best way to decrease these risks, and although ACOG encourages trying to reach a BMI in the normal range before attempting pregnancy,15 even losing a small amount of weight can be helpful.14
+Obesity may result in irregular menstrual cycles and ovulation, though even those who are ovulating regularly tend to have lower pregnancy rates than those in a normal BMI range.13 During pregnancy, obesity can put you at risk of high blood pressure, preeclampsia, gestational diabetes, and obstructive sleep apnea.14 Losing weight pre-pregnancy is the best way to decrease these risks, and although ACOG encourages trying to reach a BMI in the normal range before attempting pregnancy, even losing a small amount of weight can be helpful.15

 Gaining weight before pregnancy